GLOBAL MARKETS-Stocks tumble anew amid bond yield pressure

 “Despite this selloff, all indications point to a firming economy and I do expect to see some bargain hunters step in soon,” Pavlik said.

-The pan-European FTSEurofirst 300 index lost 0.73 percent and MSCI’s gauge of stocks across the globe shed 0.86 percent.
+The pan-European FTSEurofirst 300 index closed down 0.83 percent and MSCI’s gauge of stock performance in 47 countries around the globe shed 0.95 percent.

 The dollar reversed Monday’s gains.
 After six straight weekly declines, the dollar index was on track to fall about 3.4 percent for the month, which would be its biggest monthly fall since March 2016.